 Autism is a behaviorally defined disorder that is generally recognized by disturbances in communication, social interaction and perceptual organization or patterns of behavior.
 Diagnosed individuals may exhibit a variety of symptoms, ranging from mild to severe, and may display a wide range of skills and deficits.
+To date, the prevalence of autism has risen to 1 in 36 children.

 The ASD team is composed of the region's ASD coordinator, school psychologists, speech and language pathologists, occupational therapists, early childhood specialists and special education teachers.
+The ASD team has focused their efforts on expanding the number of team members.
+The team is working toward having representation at every school district within ESU #1.

-This year, the ESU #1's ADOS team, administered the assessment seven times this year, five of which occurred in South Sioux City school district.
+The ESU #1's ADOS team, administered the ADOS-2 assessment five times this year, three of which occurred in the South Sioux City school district.

-ESU #1 has also worked to increase local capacity by encouraging other staff members to receive training in the administration of the ADOS-2, as well as other autism screening assessments.
-Further, the ASD team regularly convened regarding information of state updates and professional development.
+The ASD team regularly convened regarding information of state updates and professional development.
 ASD team members continued to provide supports (i.e., evaluation and programming) to ESU #1 schools for those students who were demonstrating characteristics of autism.